• Home

 Warning

-The current number of threads for each user can be found with ps --no-headers -Leo user | sort | uniq --count
+The current number of threads for each user can be found with ps --no-headers -Leo user | sort | uniq --count.
+This may help with determining appropriate values for the limits.

 If the current process amount exceeds the limit your system may not work properly!